SystemsApproach/ops/preface.rst

 does shine a light on the fundamental challenges and trade-offs involved in operationalizing a cloud.
 As we can attest based on our experience, it’s a complicated design space with an overabundance of terminology and storylines to untangle.
-Whether you plan to stand up your own edge cloud in an enterprise, or end up selecting a cloud provider to do that for you, understanding everything that goes into such an endeavor is a critical first step in the decision-making process.

 Intended Audience
 ------------------